aytullahdev/react-native/form-validation.md

   password: z.string().min(6),
 });

-// to Get The Type
+// to get the type
 // z.infer<typeof createSingleAccountSchema>
 ```
 # Create The Form